 3.5 Inventories

-Inventories are valued at lower of cost and net realisable value.
+Inventories are measured at lower of cost and net realizable value.
 The cost of inventories is based on the first-in, first-out formula, and includes expenditure incurred in acquiring the inventory, production or conversion costs and other costs incurred in bringing them to their present location and condition.
 In the case of raw materials, cost comprises of cost of purchase.
 In the case of finished goods and work in progress, cost includes an appropriate share of production overheads based on normal operating capacity.

 Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.